FawazQutami/Particle-Swarm-Optimization-PSO/README.md

-# Metahourestics - Continuous Cases
+# Metaheuristics - Continuous Cases
 I have chosen Particle Swarm Optimization (PSO) algorithm, to minimize the functions, because it has some parameters which I can tweak to reach a reasonable solution.